dongyado/dongyado.github.io/README.md

-A personal blog
+dongyado's blog
 =====

 ###
-- A place to write thoughts and development skills.
+- notes of development
+- some thoughts.

+###
 - Based on jekyll and github pages.

 If you like the theme of this blog, just use it.